wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 You're the owner of the Power BI dataset, and you can see all data.

 When you share reports and dashboards to non-owners of the dataset, their accounts (or a security group of which they're a member) must be mapped to the **Salespeople** role.
-You will configure this before sharing content.
+You will configure this role setting before sharing content.

 ### Design page one